 But if you are young and healthy, and if you feel that the coverage provided by short term health insurance is sufficient, you can save some money in insurance premiums.

 Temporary health insurance is not ACA compliant and does not provide minimum essential coverage (MEC).
-Having short term health insurance is not considered a valid coverage for avoiding the ACA tax penalty either.

 If only a few of your family members have medical conditions that need ongoing treatment, you can continue COBRA based health insurance for them and choose temporary medical insurance for the rest of your family members.